Are Condoms 100% Effective?

-For those having sex, condoms must always be used to protect against STDs, even when using another method of birth control.
+A condom is the best way to protect you from most sexually transmitted diseases (STDs).
 They must be used correctly and must be used every time you have sex.
-Even when used correctly, condoms do not protect against infections spread from sores on the skin not covered by a condom (such as the base of the penis or scrotum).
+But even when used correctly, condoms do not protect against infections spread from sores on the skin (such as genital herpes ) not covered by a condom.

 - Check the expiration date (condoms can dry and crack if they're old).

 - Choose condoms made of latex, which is thought to be most effective in preventing STDs.
 If one of you has an allergy to latex, use polyurethane condoms instead.